Keith David: Voice acting

-On May 25, 2008, he narrated Kansas City's Celebration at the Station, a Memorial Day service held annually at the World War I Memorial across from Union Station.
+On May 25, 2008, he narrated Kansas City's Celebration at the Station, a Memorial Day service held annually at the World War I Memorial.
 During the ceremony, he announced the attendance of Frank W. Buckles, the last living veteran of World War I. He was the voice of Frederick Douglass in the third episode of the PBS documentary God in America: How Religious Liberty Shaped America in 2010.

 David returned to the Saints Row series in Saints Row IV, voicing a fictionalized version of himself as well as reprising Julius Little.
 He is the narrator of the History Channel series The Bible which premiered on March 3, 2013.

 David voiced the superhero gorilla Solovar in the two-part Gorilla City episode of The Flash.
 Keith David also has a recurring role as the President of the United States in the adult animated series Rick and Morty.

 David was the narrator of the MLB Network special Mr. Padre, the video biography of San Diego Padres Hall-of-Fame outfielder Tony Gwynn.

 David has also narrated several WWE documentaries including The True Story of Wrestlemania and the 20 episodes of The Monday Night War, documenting the battle between WWE Raw and WCW Nitro.

 David later recurred in Stargirl as the voice of Mister Bones.

+David began voicing Commander Zavala in the Destiny franchise beginning in Destiny 2: The Final Shape, replacing Lance Reddick following his death.

+David also voiced the character Brian Robertson in the revival series of King of the Hill.

-Stage acting
+Stage

 In 1992, David received a Tony Award nomination for Best Supporting Actor in a Musical for his performance in Jelly's Last Jam.
 David received raves for his Shakespeare work on stage in Central Park, New York City.
 In 1995, he played the lead as Floyd "Schoolboy" Barton in August Wilson's Seven Guitars on Broadway.
 In 1995, David acted alongside Whitney Houston, Cedric the Entertainer, and Samuel E. Wright in the 1995 Apollo revival of The Wiz.
 In May 2006, he appeared in the musical Hot Feet on Broadway in New York.
 David appeared in the 2013 revival of August Wilson's Joe Turner's Come and Gone at the Mark Taper Theater in Los Angeles.
 Directed by Phylicia Rashad, he played the part of innkeeper Seth Holly.

-His performance in Ebony Repertory Theatre's 2014 Paul Robeson by Phillip Hayes Dean previewed Wednesday, March 12, 2014, and opened on Friday, March 21, 2014.
+His performance in Ebony Repertory Theatre's 2014 Paul Robeson by Phillip Hayes Dean was scheduled for March 12, 2014, but was postponed due to a knee injury and opened on Friday, March 21, 2014.

-From April 21, 2015, to May 10, 2015, Keith David starred as "Dolomite" in the off-Broadway play ToasT.
-The play (produced by Lemon Andersen and co-starred Hill Harper) was set in the Attica Prison around the time of its 1971 prison riot and told of the lives of its prisoners using poetic prose.
+From April 21, 2015, to May 10, 2015, Keith David starred as Dolomite in the off-Broadway play ToasT.
+The play (produced by Lemon Andersen and co-starred Hill Harper) was set in the Attica Prison around the time of its 1971 prison riot and told of the lives of its prisoners, using poetic prose.